lightning/bolts/02-peer-protocol.md

 exchange continues until both agree on the same fee or when one side fails the channel.

-In the modern method, the funder sends its permissable fee range, and the non-funder has to pick a fee in this range.
+In the modern method, the funder sends its permissible fee range, and the non-funder has to pick a fee in this range.
 If the non-funder chooses the same value, negotiation is complete after two messages, otherwise the funder will reply with the same value (completing after three messages).